-Germany clings on to beat Australia after keeper’s blunders
+Germany’s inexperience highlighted while beating Australia

-SOCHI, Russia (AP) — Germany’s inexperienced side was given a fright by Australia at the Confederations Cup on Monday, holding on to win its Group B opener 3-2 after goalkeeper Bernd Leno gifted the Asian champions both goals.
+SOCHI, Russia (AP) — The learning curve facing an inexperienced and experimental German side became clearer to coach Joachim Loew after they were given a fright by Australia at the Confederations Cup on Monday.

+It wasn’t just goalkeeper Bernd Leno’s two blunders but the way Germany eased off in the second half that bothered Loew.
+Still, Germany held on to open its Group B campaign with a 3-2 victory in Sochi.

+“Who would expect it to be perfect?”
+Loew said through a translator.
+“This is a team that never played together so we have done a lot of work over ten days.”

 Only two members of Germany’s 2014 World Cup-winning squad started the game in Sochi and, while the team was dynamic going forward, it was vulnerable at the back.